benholland1024/pulse-manager-tutorial/README.md

 <h2 id="supplies">1.
 Required tools and supplies</h2>

 The following tools were used:
- - An <a href="https://store.anycubic.com/products/photon-mono-m5s?srsltid=AfmBOoo6R4wCbVnCGKRZ7tQgiQt0xwVnhSDFUFg9_NGr83IOjvOBaMKt">Anycubic Photon Mono M5s</a> 3d printer, and the slicer software
+ - An [Anycubic Photon Mono M5s](https://store.anycubic.com/products/photon-mono-m5s?srsltid=AfmBOoo6R4wCbVnCGKRZ7tQgiQt0xwVnhSDFUFg9_NGr83IOjvOBaMKt) 3d printer, and the slicer software
- - The <a href="https://www.solidworks.com/">SolidWorks software</a>, provided by the University of Akron, running on a Windows computer
+ - The [SolidWorks software](https://www.solidworks.com/), provided by the University of Akron, running on a Windows computer
  - A <a href="https://www.amazon.com/dp/B0067FFW6E">dental vacuum former</a>
  - A <a href="https://www.amazon.com/dp/B075L6K1KM">heat press</a>
  - A <a href="https://www.amazon.com/dp/B07RZV2DW8">soldering iron</a>